Ehsan Ullah Khan: Exile

 Khan has been in exile in Europe since April 16, 1995, after the murder of Iqbal Masih.
 Within this period, he founded BLLF Global in 1996, to fight against slavery and child slavery all over the world.
 He intends to return to Pakistan and continue his work with his organization.
 He applies for a visa every year at the embassy, but is repeatedly denied.
 The sedition case was quashed in Lahore High Court on November 28, 2001, when the judge declared that the case was unlawful and the allegation was false.
 However, the Pakistani government still does not allow him to return to Pakistan.

 As Kailash Satyarthi, Nobel Peace Prize laureate of 2014, said about Ullah Khan, on May 7, 2015:

 "Iqbal Masih was a martyr of child slavery but the man by my side is a martyr himself.
 No one fighting for children's rights has suffered as much as he has.

 Ehsan is the only person exiled from his country for his struggle against child slavery.
 He sacrificed everything for the cause: his family, his profession, his friends and his network of schools all over Pakistan.
 He has been in jail 12 times and has been tortured several times, which caused him slight deafness.
 His government accused him of high treason and condemned him to the death penalty for denouncing that in his country there were children working for foreign companies."

 "I am proud to have so many good friends; some of them are just like family members.
-Ranging from Ehsan Ullah Khan, the great pioneer in the history of the movement against bonded labor and child labor in Pakistan."
+Ranging from Ehsan Ullah Khan, a pioneer in the history of the movement against bonded labor and child labor in Pakistan."

 In May 2014 he attended the First International Congress on Combating Unemployment, Exploitation and Slavery, organized by the SAIn political Party (Solidarity, Self-Management and Internationalism) in Spain.
 The Congress Breaking Chains brought together for four days activists from several organizations that promote the fight against injustice from non-violence.
 The Congress hosted more than 220 congressmen coming from different parts of Spain and with speakers from four continents.
 Experiences as Ekta Parishad in India, the Foundation La Alameda in Argentina or the Bonded Labour Liberation Front in Pakistan were very present.